 - Auto loans

 - Any other miscellaneous debts that you may carry

-- Divide your total debts by your gross monthly income - the income you make before taxes or other deductions come into play.
+- Divide your total debts by your gross monthly income (the amount you make before taxes or other deductions come into play).

 - An alimony payment of $1,500 per month